Republicans Gone Wild

 Ron Paul on Social Security

 As noted above in the Working Class section, Ron Paul hates him some Social Security.
 He wants to destroy the system as we know it entirely; it would be completely optional for present and future workers, benefit levels would freeze, so that inflation can take care of our excess elderly, and... well that about sums it up.
 It's a pretty simple position really.
-Bankrupt the system, screw those already paid in.
+Bankrupt the system, screw those already paid in.-- He wants to severely weaken Social Security:

 H.R.2030: A bill to amend the Social Security Act and the Internal Revenue Code of 1954 to make social security coverage completely optional for both present and future workers, to freeze benefit levels, to provide for the partial financing of future benefits from general revenues subject to specified conditions, to eliminate the earnings test, to make changes in the tax treatment of IRA accounts, and for other purposes.